Cooloola sedge frog

-The Cooloola sedge frog or Cooloola tree frog (Litoria cooloolensis) is a species of frog in the subfamily Pelodryadinae.
+The Cooloola sedge frog or Cooloola tree frog (Drymomantis cooloolensis) is a species of frog in the subfamily Pelodryadinae.

 It is endemic to Australia and only known from Fraser and North Stradbroke Islands, off south-eastern Queensland.

 Habitat

 It inhabits sandy coastal and island freshwater lakes and wallum creeks, with a preference for dense reed beds.
 It is threatened by water extraction and pollution and by tramping of the reef beds.
 It occurs in the Great Sandy National Park.

+Ecology and Behaviour

+The Cooloola sedge frog breeds during spring and summer, with males calling above and near lentic waterbodies.
+Males appear to exhibit territorial behaviours where they have been observed, whilst calling, to wave their legs at each other before wrestling.

 Description

 This amphibian's back is yellowish green, speckled with dark spots, and the hidden surfaces of its thighs are orange with a purple-brown stripe.
 The belly is grainy and white in color.

-L. cooloolensis, like other members of the genus Litoria, has horizontal irises.

-Taxonomy

-Litoria cooloolensis is part of the species-group L. bicolor, which was created to accommodate 7 species from the region that had characteristics in common.

-The other members of the group are: Litoria fallax in Australia; Litoria bicolor in Austrália and Papua New Guine; Litoria bibonius, Litoria contrastens, Litoria longicrus and Litoria mystax in Papua New Guine.